Pukchang Airport

-Pukchang Airport(북창비행장) is an airport in Pyongan-namdo, North Korea.
+Pukchang Airport (북창비행장) is an airport in Pyongan-namdo, North Korea.
 It serves as the military airfield for the nearby city of Sunchon.

 Facilities

-The airfield has a single concrete runway 14/32 measuring 8150 x 164 feet (2484 x 50 m).
+The airfield has a single concrete runway 14/32 measuring 8150 x 164 feet.
 It has several aprons and taxiway leading to both revetments and underground aircraft storage.
-It is home to a fighter regiment of Mikoyan-Gurevich MiG-23 jets.
+It is home to a fighter regiment of Mikoyan-Gurevich MiG-23 jets and Mikoyan-Gurevich MiG-29 jets.

 Missile testing

 The airfield was used to test-launch a Hwasong-12 intermediate-range ballistic missile on April 28, 2017, with the missile subsequently crashing into Chongsin-dong, Tokchon.